A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Conclusions and future work

 \section{Conclusions and future work}

-In this paper we present a new shifted Laplacian multigrid approach for solving the elastic Helmholtz equation, which has less solvers available in the literature than its acoustic counterpart.
-The main idea of our approach is that in the case of zero frequency the elastic Helmholtz problem is essentially the linear elasticity problem, which is known to cause difficulties to standard multigrid methods.
-Hence, our method combines the shifted Laplacian approach with approaches for linear elasticity.
-That is, with some specialized components in the multigrid cycles, such as mixed formulation and cell-wise relaxation, the elastic Helmholtz equation can be solved with the same efficiency as the acoustic Helmholtz equation, only with respect to the shear wavenumber instead of the pressure wavenumber.
-We verify this property in our experiments, and in addition show that our solver is robust with respect to the Poisson's ratio - a property that is important in real life scenarios.
+In this paper we present a new shifted Laplacian multigrid method for solving the elastic Helmholtz equation.
+Our main idea is to combine the shifted Laplacian with approaches for linear elasticity.
+The latter corresponds to the case of zero frequency in the elastic Helmholtz problem.
+With some specialized components in the multigrid cycle, such as mixed formulation and cell-wise relaxation, the elastic Helmholtz equation can be solved with the same efficiency as the acoustic Helmholtz equation only with respect to the shear wavenumber instead of the pressure wavenumber.
+We demonstrate this scaling property both in our experiments and our theoretical local Fourier analysis.

-In our research we aim to solve the elastic Helmholtz problem in large scale 3D scenarios.
-However, the linear systems that result from the discretization are huge.
-Even after coarsening twice, the linear systems (on the third grid) are too large for direct solvers, especially in mixed formulation which does not have a favorable sparsity pattern.
-In this work we inevitably used four levels in 3D to solve the problem in reasonable resolution using our resources.
-We showed that this choice is inferior to using three levels.

-We aim to solve the 3D problem at larger, more realistic scales, and we need more ways to deal with the problem size.
-In our future research we will explore ways to efficiently distribute and solve the problem using many computing nodes.
-In addition, we will explore options to combine the multigrid approach with adaptive discretization, as the shear velocity tend to be much higher in the upper regions of the domain (requiring a finer mesh) than in the lower ones.
+To better handle realistic three-dimensional scenarios, where the system is huge, we harness the DD approach and combine it with multigrid.
+This way, we split the large problem into smaller problems and enhance parallelism of our solver.
+We use DD both as a mean to distribute the fine-level problem, and as a solver for the coarsest level problem, that might still be large.
+We show that if we balance the degree in which the shifted Laplacian multigrid and DD simplify the problem (divisions in DD, coarsening in MG), we can have a solver whose performance is equivalent to either one of the methods alone.
+This balance is possible because of the local nature of both methods.
+Eventually we enjoy the computational advantages of both methods without harming each method's convergence by much.
+This combination makes our preconditioner highly applicable in 3D scenarios.